 Municipalities must provide any services within the incorporated

 boundaries of Lee County.
-They are the cities of Fort Myers, Fort Myers
+The incorporated areas are the City of Fort Myers

 A: Yes.
-Gated communities are excluded from forming a Taxing Authority through the MSTBU department.
+Property owned by a single entity (e.g. gated community) are excluded from forming a Taxing Authority through the MSTBU Office.
+Dredging of publicly accessible canals are excluded from this restriction.

 Q: How is an MSTBU created?

 A: An MSTBU is a joint effort between the local community and the County.
-The community must:
+Detailed information can be found in Administrative Code AC 3-15 and in the instruction sheets found on the MSTBU Forms page.

 - Define the services to be provided and the area to be included in the unit.

-+ 1 (majority) of the property owners must sign an informal petition.
++ 1 (majority) of the property owners on an informal petition.
+(This petition does not commit the property owners to the project.
+It is used to

 Ultimately, the County has responsibility for the budget.
-However a
+However Operation and Maintenance Units (O&M) may form a

-volunteer committee of 5 people or business owners may be formed to
+volunteer committee of five (5) property owners to

 Q: Is there a limit as to what can be charged?

 A: Yes.
-The Florida statute that allows MSTBUs has millage cap of 10.
+Florida statutes allow for a MSTBU millage cap of 10 mills ($10 per $1,000 assessed value).
 However, each unit may choose to impose a lower cap.

-Q: What happens if the MSTBU, overspends its budget?
+Q: What happens if the MSTBU, overspends its budget for O&M units?

 This will not happen.
-The system is set up so that once the budget has
+Once the budget has

 emergencies, such as hurricane or tornado damage.

-A: Any taxes that are not spent will be carried over to next year's budget.
-All funds collected by an MSTBU stays in that MSTBU.
+A: Any unspent taxes will be carried over to the next year's budget.
+All funds collected by an MSTBU stays within that MSTBU.

 Q: Can the budget be modified during the year?